vaclavak/EasyIP/README.md

-This project is open source and you can use the source code freely how you like
+This project is open source and you can use the source code freely how you like The src is right now available only for InteliJ...
+Maybe I will add compatibility with eclipse or netbeans in the future

 THINGS YOU ARE NOT ALLOWED TO DO:
 - Use this code to steal someones IP adress